-- Avoid fats as much as possible, especially saturated fats, which include:dairy produce, fatty cuts of red meat, and ready-made meals (if you have to eat these check labels).
-Lean poultry and lean red meat should play a complimentary role only in the overall diet.
+- Avoid fats as much as possible, especially saturated fats, which include: dairy products, fatty cuts of red meat, and ready-made meals (if you have to eat these check labels).
+Lean poultry and lean red meat should play a complementary role only in the overall diet.

 - Avoid processed foods, preservatives and sugar as they can suppress immunity (inflammation is produced by the immune system).

-- Avoid Gluten grains gluten is difficult for many to digest and acts like ‘glue’ in the intestines as the name suggests; or those with digestive issues avoiding gluten is essential.
+- Avoid Gluten grains gluten is difficult for many to digest and acts as ‘glue’ in the intestines as the name suggests, or those with digestive issues avoiding gluten is essential.

 - Avoid alcohol, caffeine, chocolate, cocoa, dairy products, salt, and sugar.

 - Avoid spiced foods; to add flavour to foods use fresh herbs such as parsley, garlic, ginger, lemon-grass, oregano, and dried turmeric.